RiyadhKh4n/cryptools/README.md

     * Imagery:

         - Imagery is important, it makes the webpage more aesthetic and helps break up the sections by not having too much text on one page, which may dissatisfy users.
 The hero image is designed to be striking and catch the user's attention.
 It is also relevant to the website and helps make the inital user experience to be more positive.
+Throughout the website, there will be embedded YouTube videos which help break up the text and allows the users to access further information on the particular section.

     * Icons:
         - I decided to use the Font Awesome icons.
 The icons that I chose fit in well with the overall theme of cryptocurrencies.
 The icons are styled in accordance with my website, with the same colors and font size.